 Current CORE Focus…

-As 2014 nears an end, we are focused on the impact of two important legislative successes we have achieved with the support of our members.
+We are focused on the impact of two important legislative successes we have achieved with the support of our members.
 The passage of Senate Bill 445 is a great achievement that keeps the UST Cleanup Fund relevant to our members and other stakeholders.
 The passage of Proposition 1 by the voters of California has great potential to impact the cleanup of groundwater in our state.
 Both SB 445 and Prop 1 provide funding for the investigation and cleanup of contaminated groundwater, and CORE was instrumental in shaping both of these initiatives.
 However, there is still work to do in shaping the mechanisms to channel funding to stakeholders.